What To Expect? (Week 1 to Week 12)

 - Extreme fatigue and snoring.

-Tablets given in the First trimester:-
+Tablets are given in the First trimester:-

 - Folic acid tablet.
 You should continue taking this tablet every day until you reach the 18th week of your pregnancy.
 It can be taken at any time of the day or after dinner.
 But fix a specific time so it will be easy for you to remember.

 - Thyroid tablet if you get thyroid in early pregnancy.
 This tablet can be taken throughout pregnancy early in the morning on an empty stomach only.
 A thyroid test is done every 2 to 3 months in pregnancy to see if it has reduced or increased.
-If the thyroid reduces you will be given a less dosage of thyroid tablet.
+If the thyroid reduces you will be given a less dosage of thyroid tablets.
 If it is increased, your dosage also increases.

 - If you have any pelvic pain or abdominal pain that bothers with your everyday routine or if it is unbearable, your doctor might give you a tablet and an injection to be taken every 10 days.
 This can be taken at any time of the day.